MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/ugc/index.md

 Before playing around with the UGC features and APIs, there are a few limitations and important considerations you should know about the service:

 * UGC *only* supports PlayFab Entities - you will need to use entity-based authentication to utilize UGC.
-* UGC does not work with the existing PlayFab Economy APIs - it is a separate service built on top of a new Economy system (still in private preview).
+* UGC does not work with PlayFab Economy (Legacy) APIs - it is a separate service built on top of the Economy v2 system.

 ## Getting Started